Idaho State Bengals football: Idaho

 Idaho State and Idaho have a rivalry that can be traced to 1916, when they played their first game against each other, with Idaho winning, 32–0.
-They have played 42 rivalry games since then.
+They have played 47 rivalry games since then.
 Idaho won the first 8 games in the series, with Idaho State winning their first game in 1969.
 The rivalry remained competitive throughout the 1970s and 1980s, neither team three-peating throughout that period.
 In 1996, Idaho moved up to Division I-A, now the Football Bowl Subdivision (FBS), and the rivalry halted.
 The two schools played each other only 4 times during Idaho's stay in the FBS, Idaho winning all of them.
 In 2018, Idaho moved back down to Division I Football Championship Subdivision (FCS), and rejoined the Big Sky Conference.
-Since then, they have played an annual rivalry game dubbed "Battle of the Domes".
-Idaho leads the series 5–2 since rejoining the conference.
+Idaho leads the series 5–3 since rejoining the conference.

+With Idaho's rejoining of the Big Sky Conference in 2018, Idaho Central Credit Union sponsored a rivalry series titled "Battle of the Domes", which was applied to multiple sports.
+Idaho State was the first of the pair to play its home games indoors, opening the ICCU Dome (originally ASISU Minidome, later Holt Arena) in 1970.
+The Kibbie Dome in Moscow was enclosed in 1975, after four years as an outdoor venue; the last two outdoor games in this series were played there in 1971 and 1973, then known as new Idaho Stadium.

+Ahead of the 2023 season, the Battle of the Domes branding was retired after Idaho Central Credit Union adjusted its sponsorship with both institutions.
+A temporary trophy was created by Idaho head coach Jason Eck, who fashioned a Mr. Potato Head to the base of the original Battle of the Domes trophy.
+In 2024, the rivalry's new trophy was officially introduced, a large potato carved out of douglas fir alongside a metal cutout of Idaho, dubbed the Potato State Trophy.
+Idaho won first possession of the trophy after defeating Idaho State 40–17 in the 2024 season.
+The following year, Idaho State defeated Idaho at the Kibbie Dome by a score of 37–16, ending a four-game losing streak against Idaho and earning their first possession of the trophy.